rodoherty1/intro-to-kubernetes/README.md

 Your application can be a rudimentary nodejs webserver (that's what I did) or a java application with a dependency on a Cassandra cluster (which is what we eventually created).

-To get started, your docker image will eventually be pushed to your own personal docker registry in GCP.
+First you should confirm that your docker image can be run in your local machine.

 _*todo*: Mention how your docker runtime can be associated with the registry in your GCP project_

-To do this, you will first have to tag your image as follows:
+The next step is to tag your image with a name that GCP will accept.

+    docker tag myapplication:v1 gcr.io/[MY_GCP_PROJECT_NAME]/myapplication:v1

+Alternatively you could just build your image with a specific name.

     docker build -t gcr.io/[MY_GCP_PROJECT_NAME]/myapplication:v1 .